FaheemKRahman/windows-privesc/README.md

 - The path is not enclosed in quotation marks
 - This represents a potential unquoted service path vulnerability

+Although an unquoted service path was identified, exploitation was not pursued in this lab.
+The primary escalation vector remained direct service binary replacement due to weak file permissions.

 ### Assessing priviledge escalation
 Token-based privilege escalation was assessed by enumerating assigned privileges and integrity level.
 The current user operates at Medium Integrity and does not possess SeImpersonatePrivilege or SeAssignPrimaryTokenPrivilege.